Best southern Thai food in Phuket

 Southern Thai food is a treat for those who love seafood and want to explore intense and spicy flavours.
 On a Southern Thai table, you’ll find dishes with such local ingredients as sataw (stink beans) or miang leaves that you’re unlikely to see in other Thai regional cuisines.
 The cuisine has also been shaped by a mix of Indian, Arabian and Persian cultural influences, as well as Hokkien Chinese.

-Traditional Southern Thai food can be super spicy so get ready for a mega-fire in the mouth when trying some of these dishes.
-The list is much longer than this, but here are a few of our favourites that you can find in local restaurants around Phuket as a start.
+Traditional Southern Thai food can be super spicy, so get ready for a mega-fire in the mouth when trying some of these dishes.
+The list is much longer than this, but here are a few of our favourites you can find in local restaurants around Phuket.

 1. Mee Gaeng Poo – crab curry noodles

 Mee gaeng poo is a spicy curry crab dish served with rice noodles that offers a taste sensation with every slurp.
-The light yellow curry is creamy, more like a soup, and adds a nice bit of heat to balance out the sweet crab meat flavour.
+The light yellow curry is creamy, more like a soup, adding a nice bit of heat to balance the sweet crab meat flavour.

 Try to find a place that doesn’t scrimp on the crab, with bigger chunks of the meat better able to soak up all the complex flavours.
 The dish is often served with wild betel leaves and a side plate of fresh vegetables.